cglondon71/elassandra/docs/elassandra/source/mapping.rst

 Parent-Child Relationship
 -------------------------

-Elassandra supports `parent-child relationship <https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html>`_ when parent and child document are located on the same cassandra node.
+Elassandra supports `parent-child relationship <https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html>`_ when parent and child documents are located in the same cassandra node.
 This condition is met :

 * when running a single node cluster,
 * when the keyspace replication factor equals the number of nodes or